Axel Sveinsson

-Axel Sveinsson (3 April 1896 - 12 August 1957) was a civil engineer, having received his engineering degree in Copenhagen in 1927.
+Axel Sveinsson (3 April 1896 - 12 August 1957) was an Icelandic civil engineer.
+He received his engineering degree in Copenhagen in 1927.

 He is noted for having designed several lighthouses in Iceland; these include the lighthouses at Hólmsbergsviti, Garðskagi, Þrídrangaviti and Knarrarós.
 A postage stamp depicting the Vattarnes lighthouse at Reyðarfjörður, which was designed by Axel, was issued in 2013.